 Sharing the true nature of this plant with curious people is always a fun conversation, and then we can all enjoy the funny double-takes that others have when they pass by my garden.

 Getting C. hassleriana to germinate the first time is an easy task, allowing them to self-seed is even easier, and having those plants self-seed to produce yet more plants is easier still.

 The only conditions required for starting C. hassleriana from seed are the right amount of light and adequate soil conditions, as well as the correct timing – when you’re beyond any danger of frost.

 Prepare your planting location by digging the soil to loosen it, mix in some compost if you wish, and rake it smooth.

-Sow the seeds directly on the surface and cover with a light layer of soil, no more than 1/4 inch deep, as they need light to germinate.
+Sow the seeds directly on the surface and cover with a light layer of soil, no more than quarter of an inch deep, as they need light to germinate.